 * Photography tip: The cave is dimly lit so bring a tripod to get good, clear photos.

 When you visit Istria, make sure to include Grožnjan.
 This charming, little Medieval town is a former 14th century Venetian fortress turned into the most important arts and music centre in Istria.

 Make sure to see the Renaissance loggia from 1587 ↓

 Panoramic views, a relaxed vibe and a medieval Morosini-Grimani Castle await you in Svetvinčenat.
 Don’t miss the Renaissance square and the frescoes in St Vincent church.

 Svetvinčenat is definitely worth a visit.

 This year I was introduced to a few new towns in Istria – Bale was one of them and I instantly liked it.
 Bale is built on a hilltop and has narrow streets and a charming bell tower.
 It’s one of those places you just love, but can’t really put your finger on why.

-So far Bale is my favorite discovery this year and I have a feeling I’ll be back for more.
+So far Bale is my favourite discovery this year and I have a feeling I’ll be back for more.